On the duality between contrastive and non-contrastive self-supervised learning: Practical differences between sample-contrastive and dimension-contrastive methods

 These variations will allow us to compare VICReg and SimCLR when both adopt the same normalization strategy, resulting in a comparison that will more closely fit our theoretical framework.

 As we can see in figure~\ref{fig:simclr-norm}, the centering and dimension standardization do not impact performance at all and we are able to achieve the same peak performance as before.
-The performance is slightly lower with a shallow projector $2048-d$, but in all the other scenarios we retreive the same performance as the original SimCLR.
+The performance is slightly lower with a shallow projector $2048-d$, but in all the other scenarios we retrieve the same performance as the original SimCLR.
 This performance is on par with VICReg and its variations which reinforces our theoretical result in practice.
 This was further confirmed in a $1000$ epoch run, where SimCLR with dimension standardization was able to reach $72.6\%$ top-1 accuracy, compared to $73.3\%$ for VICReg.
-While a small difference persists, hyperparameter tuning is very expensive in this setting and is most likely the cause of this gap.

-From these results we can conclude that while the normalization strategy can be theoretically motivated or can ease the optimization process, it is not a deciding factor in the performance of self-supervised methods and that the normalization strategy that should be used is the one that is the easiest to work with for a given method.
+While a small difference persists, hyperparameter tuning is very expensive in this setting and is most likely the cause of this gap.\\ From these results, we can conclude that while the normalization strategy can be theoretically motivated or can ease the optimization process, it is not a deciding factor in the performance of self-supervised methods and that the normalization strategy that should be used is the one that is the easiest to work with for a given method.